tldr-pages/tldr/pages/linux/xcowsay.md

 # xcowsay

-> xcowsay displays a cute cow and message on your Linux desktop.
+> Display a cute cow and message on your Linux desktop.
 > The cow is displayed for either a fixed amount of time, or an amount of time calculated from the size of the text.
 Click on the cow to dismiss it immediately.
 > Homepage: <https://www.doof.me.uk/xcowsay/>